michaeltelford/wgit/README.md

 tables.class       # => Nokogiri::XML::NodeSet
 tables.first.class # => Nokogiri::XML::Element

-# Note, the Document's stats now include our 'tables' extension.
+# Note, the Document's stats now include our 'tables' extractor.
 doc.stats # => {
 #   :url=>19, :html=>242, :links=>0, :text=>8, :text_bytes=>91, :tables=>1
 # }
 ```

-See the [Wgit::Document.define_extension](https://www.rubydoc.info/github/michaeltelford/wgit/master/Wgit%2FDocument.define_extension) docs for more information.
+See the [Wgit::Document.define_extractor](https://www.rubydoc.info/github/michaeltelford/wgit/master/Wgit%2FDocument.define_extractor) docs for more information.

-**Extension Notes**:
+**Extractor Notes**:

 - It's recommended that URL's be mapped into `Wgit::Url` objects. `Wgit::Url`'s are treated as Strings when being inserted into the database.
-- A `Wgit::Document` extension (once initialised) will become a Document instance variable, meaning that the value will be inserted into the Database if it's a primitive type e.g. `String`, `Array` etc. Complex types e.g. Ruby objects won't be inserted.
+- A `Wgit::Document` extractor (once initialised) will become a Document instance variable, meaning that the value will be inserted into the Database if it's a primitive type e.g. `String`, `Array` etc. Complex types e.g. Ruby objects won't be inserted.
 It's up to you to ensure the data you want inserted, can be inserted.
-- Once inserted into the Database, you can search a `Wgit::Document`'s extension attributes by updating the Database's *text search index*.
+- Once inserted into the Database, you can search a `Wgit::Document`'s extractor attributes by updating the Database's *text search index*.
 See the [Database Example](#Database-Example) for more information.

 ## Caveats